Learn more about our investment portfolio and how we achieve leveraged impact to accelerate the low-carbon transition

 Investment Announced: January 2021

-SEACEF is supporting Levanta Renewables' development of a portfolio of three wind power projects in Vietnam with a combined capacity of up to 330 MW.
+SEACEF supported Levanta Renewables' development of a portfolio of three wind power projects in Vietnam with a combined capacity of up to 330 MW.

 Real Wind Energy Inc.